 Flin van Hemmen and Eliot Cardinaux began collaborating in New York in 2004.
 They spent 4 close months in Amsterdam during this very formative time in each of their musical development.
 In 2011, they took to the studio and recorded a full length album.
 The resulting music is at times gruff and urgent, at others patient and lyrical, always expressive and warmly impressionistic, comprised of free improvisations and compositions by both members.
 You can find the release on Bandcamp, at:

 Dyberg / Cardinaux / Dörner / Thomsen

 This collaborative quartet featuring the legendary Berlin trumpet player Axel Dörner, along with his younger contemporary, the heated saxophonist Mia Dyberg, as well as the highly innovative Danish bassist and sound-sculptor Asger Thomsen, and the poetry and piano playing of Eliot Cardinaux, evokes a highly controlled style of imaginative listening in which each choice the musicians make as improvisers has a profound affect on how the music evolves and is charged with meaning.

 The Cemented Image

 Concrete Poetry of Eliot Cardinaux

-Eliot Cardinaux has penned nine short collections of poetry to date.
-If one aspect of his poetry is its imagism, or the images contained within it, another is the concrete form it takes as varying assemblages of words on a page.
+Eliot Cardinaux has penned 15 short collections of poetry to date.
+If one aspect of his poetry is its imagism, another is the concrete form it takes as varying assemblages of words on a page.
 Cardinaux’s poems are often images themselves, formed of words.
 This proposed selection of work will focus on these aspects of his writing.